Ottawa Senators forward Shane Pinto last month against the Utah...

 Ottawa Senators forward Shane Pinto last month against the Utah Hockey Club in Salt Lake City.
 Credit: AP

 “It’s just less [to worry about],” Pinto told Newsday.
 “You just get to play hockey and just not worry about it.
-It does weigh on your mind when you’re going through it but, now, I can just play hockey and just enjoy it.
+It does weigh on your mind when you’re going through it, but now I can just play hockey and just enjoy it.
 It definitely makes the game better for sure.”

-Pinto, 23, is in the first season of a two-year, $7.5 million deal and likely headed to a much more lucrative contract as an arbitration-eligible restricted free agent in 2026.
+Pinto, 23, is in the first season of a two-year, $7.5 million deal and likely is headed to a much more lucrative contract as an arbitration-eligible restricted free agent in 2026.

-There was thought he was headed that direction in the summer of 2023 as an RFA.
-But he never signed a deal before the NHL handed him a 41-game ban for the vaguely announced “activities relating to sports wagering,” though the league said there was no evidence Pinto bet on hockey.
+There was thought that he was headed in that direction in the summer of 2023 as an RFA.
+But he never signed a deal before the NHL handed him a 41-game ban for the vaguely announced “activities relating to sports wagering,” though the league said there was no evidence that Pinto bet on hockey.

 He also missed all but five games in 2021-22 because of a shoulder injury.